FIVE MOST SURPRISING FINDS

 How does the most educated demographic of women in America — Black women, who earn two-thirds of all Black bachelor’s degrees — end up with the lowest marriage rate of any group in the country?

-A puzzle master looks at this contradiction and identifies the structural variables.
-It is not that Black women are failing at marriage.
+A puzzle master examines this contradiction to identify the structural variables.
+Black women are not failing at marriage.
 Three forces — mass incarceration removing 500,000 men from the market, premature death removing thousands more, and an educational pipeline producing twice as many credentialed women as men — have demolished the foundation upon which marriage is built.
-The women are ready.
-The infrastructure has been destroyed.
+Though the women are ready, the infrastructure has been destroyed.

 The Solution